Title

 Facts:

-• PO2 Reci’s counsel filed a Notice of Appeal before the Regional Trial Court (RTC) of Manila, Branch 9, presided by Judge Amelia Tria Infante.
+• PO2 Reci was convicted in the said case, and his counsel subsequently filed a Notice of Appeal before the Regional Trial Court (RTC) of the City of Manila, Branch 9, presided over by Judge Amelia Tria Infante.

-• The complainant discovered that, three years after the Notice of Appeal was filed, the case records had not been transmitted to the Court of Appeals.
+• Complainant discovered that even three years after the filing of the Notice of Appeal, the criminal case records had not been transmitted to the Court of Appeals.

 Ruling: